Lewis Bay (Hyannis Harbor) Lighthouse

 Historic Stories:

-The first light was displayed as a lamp hung in a window of a shack for a number of years by Daniel Hallett before a lighthouse was built in which he was appointed as Keeper in 1849.
 This only lasted for a couple of years since he was replaced for political reasons, which occurred quite frequently in those days.

-Captain John Peak, former commander of a lighthouse tender and part of a family dynasty of local keepers at Point Gammon, and Bishop and Clerks Lights, assumed Alonzo’s post at Hyannis Harbor Light until 1915, when failing health forced his retirement.
+Captain John Peak, former commander of a lighthouse tender and part of a family dynasty of local keepers at Point Gammon, and Bishop and Clerks Lighthouses, assumed Alonzo’s post at Hyannis Harbor Light until 1915, when failing health forced his retirement.
 During Peak’s time at Hyannis, local kids would come to the lighthouse for sailing lessons and help polish brass and other chores.

 Places to Visit Nearby:

-Hyannis is considered as the cultural epicenter of Cape Cod with plenty of recreational activities and atttactions.
-Ferries also leave out of the harbor to the islands Hyannis Harbor light guides ferries
+Hyannis is considered as the cultural epicenter of Cape Cod with plenty of recreational activities and attractions.
+The lighthouses are not open to the public.

 Along with surrounding towns the area provides a large selection of cultural events and festivals, plenty of nightlife and music, museums, and miles of beaches in the area, like Craigville Beach.
 You can also go whale watching from Barnstable, just north of Hyannis

-There are a variety of museums to explore like the Maritime Museumthe John F. Kennedy Museum, the Toad Hall Classic Sports Car Museum, various art museums like the Cahoon Museum of American Art, or visit the Heritage Museums and Gardens, in nearby Sandwich.
+There are a variety of museums to explore like the Maritime Museum, the John F. Kennedy Museum, the Toad Hall Classic Sports Car Museum, various art museums like the Cahoon Museum of American Art, or visit the Heritage Museums and Gardens, in nearby Sandwich.

 The Cape Cod Symphony Orchestra performs in Cape Cod's Barnstable Performing Arts Center, Cape Cod's premiere concert hall in Hyannis.